kufreu/kufreu.github.io/final/final.md

 ```r
 View(st_distance(centroidTracts, center))
 ```
-With these three functions figured out (other than warning  message for st_centroid), I set out to create a function to calculate distance from the centroid of the dissolved feature.
+With these three functions figured out (other than warning  message for st_centroid), I set out to create a function to calculate distance from the centroid of Michigan.
 ```r
 distTest <- function(layer) {
   tbd <- layer %>%